 The PGDipSc is offered in:

 The School also offers a Postgraduate Diploma in Drug Discovery and Development.

 Bachelor of Science with Honours (BSc(Hons))

 A Bachelor of Science with Honours is a stand-alone one year full-time programme of coursework with a research project.
 It generally allows students to progress directly to PhD study.

 The School offers the BSc(Hons) in:

 A Master of Science is a research degree.
 It consists of two parts and is normally completed in two calendar years (or equivalent part time).
 Part 1 (the first year) involves three courses of 30 points each and a research preparation course.
 Part 2 (the second year) is a full time research project, leading to a thesis.

-The School offers the degree with majors in:
+The School offers the MSc in:

 Doctor of Philosophy (PhD)